-1. INTRODUCTION
+1. Introduction

 Framed flow categories were introduced by Cohen-Jones-Segal [CJS95] as a way of encoding flow data associated with a Morse function or a Floer functional.
-To a framed flow category they associated a finite CW spectrum up to stable homotopy: a stable homotopy type.
+To a framed flow category they associated a stable homotopy type.
 The idea was that Floer cohomology should be recovered as the singular cohomology of a stronger invariant taking values in stable homotopy types.

-This formalism was exploited in seminal work of Lipshitz and Sarkar [LS14a], who associated a framed flow category to a link diagram.
+This formalism was recently exploited in seminal work of Lipshitz and Sarkar [LS14a], who associated a framed flow category to a link diagram.
 The associated stable homotopy type is a link invariant that recovers Khovanov cohomology [Kho00] as its reduced singular cohomology.

-In this paper we collect a set of four flow category moves - perturbation, stabilization, handle cancellation, and the extended Whitney trick (Definition 1.3) - which change a framed flow category without changing the associated stable homotopy type.
+In this paper we collect a set of four flow category moves - perturbation, stabilization, handle cancellation, and extended Whitney trick (Definition 1.3) - which change a framed flow category without changing the associated stable homotopy type.
 Handle cancellation and the extended Whitney trick are named for the analogous operations in the space of Morse functions.
-The analogy between flow category moves and moves in Morse Theory suggests the following conjecture:
+The analogy with Morse Theory makes it natural to conjecture the following:

 Conjecture 1.1.
-If two framed flow categories determine the same stable homotopy type then they are move equivalent -i.e. related by a finite sequence of flow category moves.
+If two framed flow categories determine the same stable homotopy type then they are move equivalent - i.e. related by a finite sequence of flow category moves.

-We say that a space or spectrum has homological width r if the reduced homology and cohomology is only supported in degrees $n, n+1, \ldots, n+r$, for some $n \in \mathbb{Z}$.
+We say a space or spectrum has homological width r if the reduced homology and cohomology is only supported in r+1 adjacent degrees.
 The homological width of a framed flow category is the width of the associated stable homotopy type.
-The main result of this paper is a confirmation of Conjecture 1.1 when the framed flow categories have homological width 3:
+The main result of this paper is a confirmation of Conjecture 1.1 when the framed flow categories have width ≤ 3 :

 Theorem 1.2.
-Suppose C_1 and C_2 are framed flow categories such that there is a stable homotopy equivalence between their associated stable homotopy types.
-Suppose further that the reduced homology $\widetilde{H}(C_1;\mathbb{Z})$ and cohomology $\widetilde{H}^(C_2;\mathbb{Z})$ are each supported only in degrees n, n+1, n+2, n+3, for some $n \in \mathbb{Z}$.
-Then C_1 and C_2 are move equivalent.
+Suppose \mathcal{C}1 and \mathcal{C}2 are framed flow categories such that there is a stable homotopy equivalence between their associated stable homotopy types.
+Suppose further that the reduced homology $\widetilde{H}(\mathcal{C}1; \mathbb{Z})$ and cohomology $\widetilde{H}^(\mathcal{C}1; \mathbb{Z})$ are each supported only in degrees n, n+1, n+2, n+3, for some $n \in \mathbb{Z}$.
+Then \mathcal{C}1 and \mathcal{C}2 are move equivalent.